huoqifeng/trustee/kbs/docs/kbs_attestation_protocol.md

 The KBS does not parse or analyze the attestation evidence, it forwards it to the Attestation-Service for verification.

-- `extra-params`

-The reserved extra parameter field which is used to pass the additional information provided by the KBS when some specific HW-TEE needs to be attested.

 ## `Response`